lucidrains/nuwa-pytorch/README.md

 nuwa = NUWA(
     vae = vae,
     dim = 512,
     text_num_tokens = 20000,                # number of text tokens
     text_enc_depth = 12,                    # text encoder depth
     text_enc_heads = 8,                     # number of attention heads for encoder
     text_max_seq_len = 256,                 # max sequence length of text conditioning tokens (keep at 256 as in paper, or shorter, if your text is not that long) max_video_frames = 10,                  # number of video frames image_size = 256,                       # size of each frame of video dec_depth = 64,                         # video decoder depth
     dec_heads = 8,                          # number of attention heads in decoder
     dec_reversible = True,                  # reversible networks - from reformer, decoupling memory usage from depth enc_reversible = True,                  # reversible encoders, if you need it attn_dropout = 0.05,                    # dropout for attention
     ff_dropout = 0.05,                      # dropout for feedforward
-    sparse_3dna_kernel_size = 3,       # kernel size of the sparse 3dna attention
-    sparse_3dna_dilation = (1, 2, 4),  # cycle dilation of 3d conv attention in decoder, for more range
-    shift_video_tokens = True          # cheap relative positions for sparse 3dna transformer, by shifting along spatial dimensions by one
+    sparse_3dna_kernel_size = (5, 3, 3),    # kernel size of the sparse 3dna attention. can be a single value for frame, height, width, or different values (to simulate axial attention, etc) sparse_3dna_dilation = (1, 2, 4),       # cycle dilation of 3d conv attention in decoder, for more range shift_video_tokens = True               # cheap relative positions for sparse 3dna transformer, by shifting along spatial dimensions by one
 ).cuda()

 # data